A Crucial Point in Your Company’s Lifecycle: Defining the Expansion Stage

 With these two, initial measuring sticks as a guide, we can help determine whether a company is primed for the expansion stage and whether or not we are the right partner to help fuel their future growth.
 If this happens to describe you, lets talk!

-Brian is an Associate at OpenView where he is responsible for identifying and evaluating investment opportunities for the firm.
-He currently manages the firm’s analyst program and particularly enjoys assessing new markets/technologies and connecting with passionate founders.
+Brian is a Partner at OpenView where he is responsible for identifying and evaluating investment opportunities for the firm.
+He particularly enjoys assessing new markets/technologies and connecting with passionate founders.